 $C_5^-$ is obtained from $C_5$ by deleting one function.
 Because of the symmetry, it does not matter which one, so we delete the function 0-1-1-1-0.
 Here we represent functions by the sequence of their values on 0, 1, 2, 3, 4.
 In this family, still any two positions can take any values ($4$ possibilities each), but for some triples we have only $6$ possibilities (instead of $7$).

-$C_4$ is the restriction of $C_5$ to four elements of the base set.
+$C_4$ is the restriction of $C_5$ to four elements of the domain.
 Again, by symmetry it does not matter which four, so we delete the central element 2.
 This is useful, because this way $C_4$ also becomes a restriction of $C_5^-$.

 \begin{prop} $\ucs(C_4)=\ucs(C_5^-)=2$. \end{prop} \begin{proof}

 The lower bounds follow from $2=\vc(C_4)\le \ucs(C_4)\le \ucs(C_5^-)$.
 For the upper bound, we need to give a compression scheme of size two for $C_5^-$.
 A possible algorithm is sketched in Table \ref{tab:C5-}.
 Here we list the decoding of compressed samples only.
 We maintain a symmetry for the reflection to the central element: If the compressed sample $B$ is obtained from another compressed sample $A$ by reflection, then the decoding $\beta(B)$ is also obtained from $\beta(A)$ the same way.
 Accordingly, we only list one of $A$ and $B$ in the Table.
 We omit the lengthy case analysis of why this compression scheme works. \end{proof}